The High Rock Trail

-From the south, head north on the Avenue of the Giants.
-The Avenue climbs a small hill, crests at an intersection with the road to High Rock Conservation Camp, then descends.
+If you're heading north on the Avenue of the Giants, the Avenue climbs a small hill, crests at an intersection with the road to High Rock Conservation Camp, then descends.
 Continue until the road bottoms out, then look for a small paved road to your right.
-The road isn't marked but it's the first right after High Rock Conservation Camp.
+The road isn't marked, but it's the first right after High Rock Conservation Camp.
 Take that road and in just a hundred yards or so you'll reach the trailhead and a dirt parking area.

-The trail gets off to a great start in a grove of monster redwoods, the biggest trees of the hike.
-The alluvial flat is also at its widest here.
-The really big redwoods end and the alluvial flat starts to narrow after just a few yards, but the trail continues through very nice old-growth lowlands with good-sized redwoods.
-After crossing a bridge the trail starts to climb.
-Although the total elevation gain is small, there's a clear transition to a redwood upland environment as the redwoods become a lot smaller and other kinds of trees (mostly tanoak) appear.
+The biggest redwoods end and the alluvial flat starts to narrow after the first 100 yards, but the trail continues through very nice old-growth lowlands with good-sized redwoods.
+After crossing a bridge the trail starts a slight, gentle climb.
+Although the total elevation gain is small, there's a rapid and dramatic transition to a redwood upland environment as the redwoods become a lot smaller and other kinds of trees (mostly tanoak) appear.

 A trail to the right leads up to a parking area on the Avenue.
 Soon after, a trail to the left leads down to the river.

 The trail crests at a small ridge.
-To your left is a trail that climbs a little ways to High Rock itself, where there's a fenced-in viewpoint that overlooks the Eel River.
+Just before the ridge, an unmarked trail to the left climbs a little ways to High Rock itself, where there's a fenced-in viewpoint that overlooks the Eel River.

 After High Rock the main trail might get a little faint, but can still be followed easily.
-It descends through upland forest, soon entering a second, very scenic grove of big lowland redwoods.
-The trail bends left and then right, then crosses two footbridges within the most attractive grove of the hike.
+After descending through upland forest, it curves into a second alluvial flat with a very scenic grove of lowland redwoods.
+Both the alluvial flat and the redwoods are smaller than the ones at the trailhead, but it's still very scenic.
 The redwoods are especially dense here.

+The trail continues through scenic redwoods.
+At one point the trail passes through an open strip of forest; it looks like the trail used to be a much wider road.
 Toward the end of the trail, the forest becomes less scenic and clogged with small understory trees.
 The redwoods take on a lighter and somewhat drab appearance, but they're still big.
-The trail abruptly turns to the right and ends at the Avenue of the Giants.
+The trail abruptly turns to the right and ends at a small pullout on the Avenue of the Giants.